 In a PU scenario, the number of true positives and nega-

 tives are unknown, but we can use our class probabilities to calculate E(n+) and E(n−).
 This is done by simply sum- ming up the probabilities of belonging to each class, for all unlabeled examples, and then adding to n+ the number of labeled positive examples.
-We then set the cost parameters:
+Noah: Add in a table that shows how the various methods can be mixed an matched.
+There is a little issue of multiple testing.
+So I would suggest rerunning the experiments after separating training and testing data.
+Rerun on the training data.
+Find the best algorithm and then compare that best algorithms on the test data.
+Otherwise you could be accused of cherry-picking We then set the cost parameters:

 Cp = 2E(n−)